Updated June 13, 2019

 In 2018, Florida lawmakers adopted a new anti-BDS law, HB 545.
 The law expanded Florida's 2016 anti-BDS law by prohibiting public entities from contracting with any company or non-profit that boycotts Israel.
 The original law excluded contracts worth less than $1 million; HB 545 deleted the $1 million threshold.

-In 2016, one anti-BDS bill was signed into law in Florida.
+In 2016, an anti-BDS bill was signed into law in Florida.
 SB 86/HB 527 does the following: 1) requires Florida to create an online blacklist of companies (including sole proprietorships) and for-profit organizations that boycott Israel; 2) prohibits public entities in Florida from entering into contracts worth $1m or more with blacklisted entities or others who boycott Israel, and 3) prohibits state pension funds from investing in companies engaged in politically motivated boycotts of Israel.

 In 2016, non-binding resolution condemning the BDS movement also passed both chambers of the legislature.

 Reject Florida bills that hinder efforts to protect Palestinians, Orlando Sentinel

 Status: Governor Scott signed SB 86/HB 527 into law on March 17, 2016.